bradyespey/jacket-score/README.md

 # JacketScore

-**JacketScore** is a web application that helps users decide whether they need to bring a jacket based on personalized weather forecasts and event details.
+**JacketScore** is a web app that helps users decide whether they need to bring a jacket based on personalized location, weather forecasts and event details utilizing AI.

 ## 🌟 Features